 In March, Government published a policy paper on how it intends to increase the protections for DB scheme members and make improvements to the pensions system.
 This First Briefing gives a summary of the main themes of the proposals, with some comment and analysis from First Actuarial.Read more

 When the government introduced auto enrolment in 2012, it set minimum contribution levels that would increase over time.
 The first increase of this 'contribution phase' takes place on 6 April 2018.
 This briefing sets out the new rates and provides guidance on member communication and consultation, and the processing of...Read more

-Although the automatic enrolment regime is not yet fully rolled out, the DWP has already carried out a review.
-The results of this review, which examined coverage of automatic enrolment, how engagement can be improved and future contributions have just been published.
-We provide a digest of the review's proposals and findings, assess the...Read more
+Although the automatic enrolment (AE) regime is not yet fully rolled out, the DWP has already carried out a review.
+The results of this review, which examined coverage, engagement and future contributions have just been published.
+We provide a digest of the review's proposals and findings, assess the successes of AE to date,...Read more

 In November 2017, the Pensions Regulator published an update to its original guidance on record-keeping.
 The new guidance looks at measuring and improving the quality of pension scheme data.
 This briefing takes you through the new guidance and recommends a number of steps trustees should take.Read more